rds1983/EffectFarm/README.md

     b. `git submodule update --init --recursive`

-    b.
+    c.
 Copy SolutionDefines.targets from EffectFarm/build/MonoGame(or EffectFarm/build/FNA) to your solution folder.

       * If FNA is used, SolutionDefines.targets needs to be edited and FNAProj variable should be updated to the location of FNA.csproj next to the EffectFarm location.

-    c.
+    d.
 Add EffectFarm/src/EffectFarm/EffectFarm.csproj to the solution.

 ## MultiVariantEffect
 To create MultiVariantEffect it is required to provide Func&lt;Stream&gt; that opens a stream with .efb file.
 As it is going to be opened multiple times: one time in constructor to gather information what variants does .efb contains and one time for every GetEffect call witn unique defines.